 As is the case for UFOs and Havana syndrome, all the scientific evidence behind the different COVID origin theories is circumstantial.
 First is history: The SARS outbreak in 2002 emerged in a city in China’s Guangdong province, about 1,000 miles away from the cave in the southwestern Yunnan province where, 15 years later, horseshoe bats were found carrying genetic links to that coronavirus.
 But signs emerged relatively quickly that civets sold in wet markets were the transmitters of the disease.
 Similarly, in the MERS outbreak in 2012, camels quickly turned out to be the carriers of that coronavirus.

 Given the similarities between SARS, MERS, and SARS-CoV-2, many scientists thought an animal was the most likely culprit for the December 2019 outbreak.
-But what’s needed to clinch that theory is finding an animal with a 99% genetic match to the SARS-CoV-2 virus.
+But what’s needed to clinch that theory is finding an animal infected then with a 99% genetic match to the SARS-CoV-2 virus.
 That hasn’t happened yet.

 That leaves open another possibility with increasingly ardent adherents: that the coronavirus escaped from a lab.
 Rather than being a unified theory, the “lab leak” idea encompasses many possibilities, including either an accidental release (of a virus engineered in a lab or collected in nature) or a deliberate one (of a Chinese bioweapon).